MicrosoftDocs/dynamics365smb-docs/financials/marketing-job-responsibilities.md

 ---
-title: Setting Up Job Responsibilities for Contacts | Microsoft Docs
+title: Setting Up Job Responsibilities for Contacts| Microsoft Docs
-description: Describes job responsibilities for contacts in Financials
+description: You can define a job responsibility code and assign it to a contact to indicate the tasks that your contact is responsible for in their company, for example, IT or production.
 services: project-madeira
 documentationcenter: ''
 author: jswymer